nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: It took a while for Jesus' followers to find out the good news that He
+  intro: Peter was one of Jesus' disciples - he trusted Jesus and wanted to tell
-    had been raised from the dead.
-Here's the story of what happened in the 40 days after the first Easter...
+    everyone about him.
+Here's what happened when he did just that!
-  video: VyA4xoi70zU
+  video: hKa9jqvJ378
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020